LandonDoyle7599/Huge-Port-Knockers/README.md

 npm run dev -- --host

 ### Backend:
-python3 -m venv .venv \
-. .venv/bin/activate \
+If it is your first time running the backend \
+cp .env.example .env \
+Modify the .env file to have the ip of the system hosting the backend \
-pip install Flask \
+sudo apt install python3-flask \
-pip install flask_cors \
+sudo apt install python3-flask-cors \
-python3 api.py
+sudo ./backend.py

 ### Port forwarding from VM
 Add two port forwarding rules \